 This is one of the most important historical sites in all of Mexico.
 As a result, Chichen Itza is perpetually crowded, even if you stop by early in the morning.

 Ideally, you need to get here before the site opens if you don’t want to contend with tourist hordes.
 Cenote Sagrado de Chichen Itza is a sacred cenote within the Chichen Itza complex.

 The Maya would make human sacrifices here, most commonly throwing women and children into the water.
 Nearby, you will find another cenote: Cenote Ik Kil, where you can go swimming.

-Dzibilchaltun is a small Mayan ruin located in the northern part of Merida.
-Unfortunately, it has been closed for a lot of 2021/2022 due to ongoing disputes between the government and local landowners so it is important to check if the site is open before you make the journey.
+Dzibilchaltun is an impressive Mayan ruin located in the northern part of Merida.
+Unfortunately, it was closed for a lot of 2021/2022 due to ongoing disputes between the government and local landowners so it is important to check if the site is open before you make the journey.

 This structure was once a place of worship.
 When the site was excavated, seven figures of clay in human form were found inside.